island-is/island.is/libs/application/core/README.md

 We have a few different statuses that an application can be in.
 They are:

+- `notstarted` The user has opened the application / it is saved in the database, but is not listed yet (etc still in prerequisites)
 - `draft` - The application has been created but not submitted.
 - `inprogress` - The application has been submitted to another entity other than the applicant and has yet to receive some information from that party in order to be completed.
 - `completed` - The application has been submitted and requires no further action and is finished.